|As Featured In:|

 Early on, I taught myself a lot about deadlifting through trial and error simply because I didn't feel like there was a good resource out there for it.
 In fact, if you take a look at my technique now (recent "mock" meet video below), you'll see that I've simplified my pulling technique by eliminating the heel stomp.

 If even advanced pullers are trying to find ways to get better, surely there are lots of deadlifting secrets out there that could really benefit novice and intermediate lifters.
-And, that’s why I was pumped when I heard that Bolton was teaming up with renowned strength/kettlebell expert Pavel Tsatsouline on a new resource, Deadlift Dynamite.
-I was fortunate to get an advanced copy, and it’s absolutely fantastic.
+And, that's why I was pumped when I heard that Bolton was creating a new resource, Deadlift Domination.
+I was fortunate to get an advanced copy, and it's absolutely fantastic.

 I emphasize the term "resource" because it isn't a one-size-fits-all plan.
 Rather, it's a great educational tool that teaches lifters of all ages about proper technique and programming strategies.
 Some valuable topics they cover that stood out for me were how to: